 To finish off the painting, George added red glitter to add some sparkles and it makes the paper glisten!

 I’ve always struggled with tape resist projects.
 The tape has always stuck (even painter’s tape) and tore the paper.
 This time I removed the tape almost immediately after George finished painting.
 It hardly stuck at all this time.
 It still did in a couple of places, so I stopped pulling the tape from that direction and came at it from the other side.
 That seemed to do the trick.

 Henry finished the project then when it was dry.

 He cut the red striped paper into strips.
 Thick or thin, it didn’t matter.

 I had cut a green piece of scrapbook paper in half (so a 6×12 piece of paper) and cut a slit to a hole at the top.
 This was going to be a doorknob hanger!

 I drew a quick shape of a candy cane on the piece of paper.
 (Just a single line.)

 Then Henry cut his strips into pieces and glued them along the line to make a striped candy cane to hang on his bedroom doorknob!

 This is only the beginning of us decorating his room for Christmas!
 Henry is so excited to get lights put up in his room again this year!

 I also cut out a candy cane from the leftover piece of stripe painted paper to let Henry hang on his Christmas tree.
-We have a couple small Christmas trees that we let the boys decorate with their own ornaments and decorations as they wish.
+We have a couple small Christmas trees (affiliate link) that we let the boys decorate with their own ornaments and decorations as they wish.